5 Reasons Why You Should Visit Venice in Winter

 A standard private gondola ride for 2-6 people costs 80 euros during the day and 100 euros at night.
 They can be booked at one of the many kiosks you see along the canals, through your hotel, or online ahead of time.

-If you’re traveling alone, you can purchase a group gondola tour through GetYourGuide.
+If you’re traveling alone, you can purchase a group gondola tour so you’ll have some people to enjoy it with.
 This option will put you on a boat with random people and costs between 25-35 euros per person depending on the agency offering the tour.
 Some couples choose to do this as it’s a bit cheaper than a private experience.

 Some additional Venice tour options: